MarcusFulbright/Validate/readme.md

 ## Basic Usage

-The `ValidationServiceFactory` provides the easiest way to get started.
-It can provide ValidationServices that are ready for use.
+The `ValidatorFactory` provides the easiest way to get started.
+It can provide Validators that are ready for use.

 ```php
 $factory = new ValidationServiceFactory();